fercreek/personal-blog/content/about.md

 slug = "about"
 +++

-# Me in 10 seconds
+# Snapshot of Me

-Software engineer, dancer, trader and writer by hobby
+I'm a software engineer, dancer, trader, and hobbyist writer.

-I used to dance break dance, now I'm dancing bachata and salsa as competitor.

-Mexican living in Monterrey, Nuevo León, México.
+Formerly a break dancer, I now compete in bachata and salsa.
+I'm a Mexican, residing in Monterrey, Nuevo León, México.

-# Me in 1 minute
+# A Closer Look

-Experienced working as consultant and programmer of websites, planning and managing projects from scratch.
+I have experience as a consultant and web programmer, adept at planning and managing projects from inception to completion.

-Working on backend development with Ruby on Rails.
-On my spare time I dance bachata and salsa for competitions.
-I do crypto trade too and learning about investments.
+My professional focus is backend development with Ruby on Rails.
+In my leisure time, I compete in bachata and salsa dancing.
+I also engage in crypto trading and am continually learning about investments.

-I constantly around the local tech scene, in the past, I organized a hackathon event in the UANL - FIME for students.
+I'm an active participant in the local tech scene.
+In the past, I've organized a hackathon event at UANL - FIME for students.

-My hobbies are:
+My hobbies include:

-- Dance bacahta and salsa
+- Dancing bachata and salsa
-- Workout
+- Working out
-- Write about life and technology
+- Writing about life and technology
-- Cryptotrading
+- Crypto trading

 # Exhibitions and presentations